Provides students with a complete educational foundation to work as a curriculum specialist

 environments, curriculum, and authentic assessment.
 Students explore strategies to

-effectively support all dual language learners in an early childhood setting from
+effectively support all multilingual learners in an early childhood setting from infancy

 54 hours lecture.
 This course provides an overview of the impact of early childhood